Louisiana Firm Foundation

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
 In 2013 these payments in Louisiana as measured by direct property/casualty incurred losses, were $5.4 billion.
 Life insurance claims and benefits payouts in Louisiana totaled $5.7 billion in 2013.
 On a direct basis before reinsurance.
 Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

-The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
-Louisiana experience extensive damage in 2005’s Hurricane Katrina, the costliest hurricane to hit the U.S, with a total of $47.4 billion in insured damage in all affected states (in 2012 dollars).
+The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane, storm or wildfire.
+Louisiana experienced extensive damage in 2005’s Hurricane Katrina, the costliest hurricane to hit the United States, with a total of $47.6 billion in insured damage in all affected states (in 2013 dollars).
 The insured value of properties in coastal areas of Louisiana totaled $293.5 billion in 2012, according to an analysis by AIR Worldwide.
 Louisiana is also vulnerable to wildfires and tornadoes.

 LEADING WRITERS OF COMMERCIAL INSURANCE IN LOUISIANA BY DIRECT PREMIUMS WRITTEN, 2013 (1)